Health and Human Performance Bachelor’s Degree Program Highlights

 Begin your research of the nervous system and how it relates to the human body and be fully prepared to provide corrective and healing treatment to your patients.Pre-Chiropractic Medicine

-You will study a range of topics, including sports management, sports nutrition, personal training, exercise physiology and kinesiology, and you will be eligible to sit for certification exams in personal training, strength and conditioning coaching and sports nutrition.Sport and Wellness Management
+Study a range of topics, including sports management, sports nutrition, personal training, exercise physiology and kinesiology, and graduate eligible to sit for certification exams in personal training, strength and conditioning coaching and sports nutrition.Sport and Wellness Management

-You will be prepared for a variety of careers that promote physical fitness and train others to prevent and treat sports injuries.Sports Medicine
+Through this concentration, you will be prepared for a variety of careers that promote physical fitness and prevent and treat sports injuries.Sports Medicine

 What Can You Do With a Health and Human Performance Degree?